tsalo/fmriprep/docs/installation.rst

 ------------
 There are two ways to install *fMRIPrep*:

+* using container technologies (RECOMMENDED); or
-* within a `Manually Prepared Environment (Python 3.8+)`_, also known as *bare-metal installation*; or
+* within a `Manually Prepared Environment (Python 3.8+)`_, also known as *bare-metal installation*.
-* using container technologies (RECOMMENDED).

-Once you have your *bare-metal* environment set-up (first option above), the next step is executing the ``fmriprep`` command-line.
-The ``fmriprep`` command-line options are documented in the :ref:`usage` section.
 The ``fmriprep`` command-line adheres to the `BIDS-Apps recommendations for the user interface <usage.html#execution-and-the-bids-format>`__.
 Therefore, the command-line has the following structure::

   $ fmriprep <input_bids_path> <derivatives_path> <analysis_level> <named_options>

+The ``fmriprep`` command-line options are documented in the :ref:`usage` section.

+The command as shown works for a *bare-metal* environment set-up (second option above).
-On the other hand, if you chose a container infrastructure, then the command-line will be composed of a preamble to configure the container execution followed by the ``fmriprep`` command-line options as if you were running it on a *bare-metal* installation.
+If you choose the recommended container-based installation, then the command-line will be composed of a preamble to configure the container execution followed by the ``fmriprep`` command-line options as if you were running it on a *bare-metal* installation.